Drupal vs WordPress vs Joomla: What is the best CMS to power a digital business?

 Drupal ships with a richer collection of built-in content types and allows for customisation, but like Joomla, only with development support.

-Drupal and Joomla are considered as having better access control structures out of the box.
+Drupal and Joomla are considered to have better access control structures out of the box.
 WordPress user roles are configured, and new user capabilities can be added.

 All three systems offer multilingual capabilities.
 WordPress and Drupal require plugins or modules, while Joomla provides support out of the box.
 The WordPress implementations are not as clean as the Joomla and Drupal versions.
 All three systems require the theme developers to have done their jobs with translation in mind!